openhab/openhab-docs/configuration/index.md

 ### Textual vs. Graphical Configuration

-In openHAB 1.x, smart home configuration was done via configuration files only, openHAB 2 added the general administrative web interface "Paper UI" andopenHAB 3 now streamlines input capabilities.
+In openHAB 1.x, smart home configuration was done via configuration files only. openHAB 2 added the general administrative web interface "Paper UI", and openHAB 3 now further streamlines input capabilities with "Main UI".
-Things and Items can still be defined either in configuration files or via GUI.
+Things and Items can still be defined either in configuration files or via the GUI.
-We highly recommend to add them to the [system database](/docs/administration/jsondb.html) via Main UI, though.
+We highly recommend adding them to the [system database](/docs/administration/jsondb.html) via Main UI, though.
-_Note there is an option in Main UI to bulk create Things and Items by copy'n'pasting the contents of existing .things/.items files.
+Note there is an option in Main UI to bulk create Things and Items by copy and pasting the contents of existing .things/.items files.
 Bulk delete is there, too.
-_Watch out for the Semantic Model in Main UI_.
+_Be sure to try out Semantic Modeling in Main UI_.

 Both methods can still be used in parallel, e.g. a Thing can be discovered and created in Main UI and the Items that link to that very same Thing (or that Thing's Channels, actually) can be manually defined in a `.items` configuration file.
-Technically speaking it's even possible to use text and UI config in parallel to maintain components of one type, however
+Technically speaking it's even possible to use text and UI config in parallel to maintain components of one type, however this is not recommended.

 ::: warning
-Do not mix files and UI for Items (or for Things) to avoid confusion and a loss of overview of your openHAB setup.
+Do not mix file and UI definitions for Items (or for Things) to avoid confusion.
-It would work to mix but you will easily forget about what is your "source of truth" when you add or reconfigure Things or Items at a later stage.
+It would work to mix these, but you can easily forget which is your "source of truth" when you add or reconfigure Things or Items at a later stage.
 :::

-Things/Items configured in files will become visible in Main UI if no Thing/Item of the same name is already present in the system database, but a lock will symbolize that you can NOT change them.
-You cannot change them other than by editing the source files.
+Things/Items configured in files will become visible in Main UI if no Thing/Item of the same name is already present in the system database, but a lock will symbolize that you can NOT change them in the GUI.
+You can only change them by editing the source files.
 **Note:** Things/Items you create via Main UI will be stored in the system database, but those additions or changes will not be written back into any `.things / .items` file.
-Textual configuration is a one-way road.
+Textual configuration is a one-way street.
 Likewise, openHAB settings defined in `services/addons.cfg` and `services/runtime.cfg` will take precedence over any settings made via Main UI.

 ::: warning Important